Davide Ballardini: Coaching career

 On 1 March 2024, Ballardini was hired by relegation-battling Serie A club Sassuolo as their new head coach until the end of the season.

+On 18 February 2026, he was hired as head coach of Avellino in Serie B.

 Personal life

 Ballardini was born in Ravenna.
-He has three sons, all of them being footballers: Leo Natale (born 1990) played in the role of striker for Igea Virtus and Elia (born 1991, striker) for Virtus Entella, whereas Erik (born 1995, midfielder) are currently part of Cesena youth ranks.
+He has three sons with his Swedish wife, all of them being footballers: Leo Natale (born 1990) played in the role of striker for Igea Virtus and Elia (born 1991, striker) for Virtus Entella, whereas Erik (born 1995, midfielder) is currently part of Cesena's youth ranks.